-What’s the Lethal Dose of Xanax?
+What’s the Lethal Dosage of Xanax (Bars)?

 Xanax is an anti-anxiety drug – also known as a benzodiazepine, or benzo – that is used to help people with anxiety disorders or seizures.
 It is the brand name version of the generic drug alprazolam.
 Used under the advice of a doctor and as instructed, this substance is generally considered safe.1